DerTyp7214/gpt-commit-rust/README.md

 --update, -u: Updates the program to the latest version.
 --force-update, -f: Forces the update to the latest version.
 --init, -i: Initializes a README.md file in the current directory based on the content of the given files.
+--no-ai, -n: Commits the changes without using GPT-3.
 --push, -p: Pushes the changes to the remote repository after running the commands.
 --api-key: Sets the API key to use for GPT-3.
 You can also set the API key in the .env file.
 --clear-api-key: Clears the API key from the config file.